-Anthropology 6, English 44, Ethnic Studies 1, History 108, Political Science 5, Sociology 107: three units from: Anthropology 2, 7, 8, Art 7, Sociology 104 Total Units: 21 Ethnic Studies Ethnic Studies 1 Introduction to Ethnic Studies 3 units; 3 hours lecture Recommended Preparation: eligibility for English 1A Credit, degree applicable Transfer CSU, UC This course provides a multidisciplinary introduction and analysis of ethnic groups in the United States.
+Anthropology 6, English 44, Ethnic Studies 1, History 108, Political Science 5, Sociology 107; three units from: Anthropology 2, 7, 8, Art 7, Sociology 104 Total Units: 21 Ethnic Studies 1 Introduction to Ethnic Studies 3 units; 3 hours lecture Recommended Preparation: eligibility for English 1A Credit, degree applicable Transfer CSU, UC This course provides a multidisciplinary introduction and analysis of ethnic groups in the United States.
 Various theories and perspectives will be examined to better comprehend the effects of institutional racism, marginalization, socio-economic and political discrimination, and ethnocentrism on American ethnic and racial groups.

-Fashion - A. S. Degree and Certificates of Achievement

-(Industry and Technology Division)

-The fashion program prepares students for employment in the field of design and production or merchandising and provides upgrade opportunities for currently employed personnel.
+Ethnic Studies 3 The Chicano in Contemporary United States Society 3 units; 3 hours lecture Recommended Preparation: eligibility for English 1A Credit, degree applicable Transfer CSU This course introduces the student to the complexity and diversity of contemporary Chicano society in the United States.
+The impact of American values on the socialization of Mexican Americans will be assessed with particular emphasis on political, economic, social, cultural and educational institutions.
+FASHION A.S.
+Degree and Certificates of Achievement Industry and Technology Division www.elcamino.edu/academics/indtech The fashion program prepares students for employment in the field of design and production or merchandising and provides upgrade opportunities for currently employed personnel.
 Upon completing the degree or certificate requirements, students gain proficiency in clothing, construction, fashion illustration, pattern making, draping, computer aided fashion design, and manufacturing.
 Students completing the requirements for the merchandising option will also gain proficiency in presentation techniques, planning, promotion, fashion coordination, advertising, and sales.
 Competencies will be assessed by portfolios and exhibitions of original apparel design and garments.
 Students may expect to enter industry as a design assistant, costume technician, fashion consultant, stylist, entry-level pattern maker, quality control assistant, assistant merchandiser, or sales associate.

-El Camino College Major Requirements

-At least 50% of the major requirements for the Associate in Science Degree must be completed at El Camino College.
+El Camino College Major Requirements At least 50% of the major requirements for the Associate in Science Degree must be completed at El Camino College.
 Fashion Design and Production Option:

-Fashion 1, 2, 4ab, 10ab, 14, 15ab, 17ab, 20, 26A, 26B, 29ab, 35, 41, Art 10ab (one semester)

-Total Units: 32

-Fashion Merchandising Option: